-The Bakersfield Families of Multiples (BFOM) is planning to host a MBA event at The Wild Fun Center in Bakersfield, CA on April 21, 2013.
+The Bakersfield Families of Multiples (BFOM) hosted a MBA event at The Wild Fun Center in Bakersfield, CA on April 21, 2013.
 All Kern County multiple birth families are invited to join us for four hours of free play time at the fun center and refreshments and information about our club will be provided.

 Check out this news video which includes interviews with BFOM members.

-Des Moines Mothers of Multiples of Iowa will be celebrating Multiple Birth Awareness month Friday April 19, 2013 with the Iowa Cubs at Principal park.
-Three sets of twins will be throwing out the first pitch and all multiples in the crowd will be recognized.
+Des Moines Mothers of Multiples of Iowa celebrated Multiple Birth Awareness month Friday April 19, 2013 with the Iowa Cubs at Principal park.
+Three sets of twins will be threw out the first pitch and all multiples in the crowd will be recognized.
 We will also play multiple birth trivia on the scoreboard before the game and between innings.
 The night will be capped off with a fireworks event sure to dazzle even the grown-ups.

-April 24, 2013, Governor Terry Branstad will declare it Multiple Birth Awareness Month in the state of Iowa.
+April 24, 2013, Governor Terry Branstad declared it Multiple Birth Awareness Month in the state of Iowa.
 Surrounded by Twins, Triplets and Quads, the governor will sign a proclamation in the presence of many multiple families and state media outlets.

 The WSCMMOTA ( West Suburban Chapter Mass.
 Mothers of TwinsAssociation) is one of the largest club in the country with close to 500 members.
 Following is a list of activities we sponsored or created to celebrate MULTIPLE BIRTH AWARENESS MONTH.